Miserlou/Zappa/README.md

 ### Restrictions

 The following restrictions to this feature apply:

-* Function must have a clean import path -- i.e. no closures, lambdas, or methods.
+* Functions must have a clean import path -- i.e. no closures, lambdas, or methods.
-* `args` and `kwargs `must be JSON-serializable.
+* `args` and `kwargs` must be JSON-serializable.
 * The JSON-serialized arguments must be within the size limits for Lambda (128K) or SNS (256K) events.

 All of this code is still backwards-compatible with non-Lambda environments - it simply executes in a blocking fashion and returns the result.